KinuthiaN/Akan-Names/README.md

 https://github.io/KinuthiaN/Akan-Names

 #### License and Copyright Information
-This website is free to the public.
+This website is free and  open to the public.

 #### Author(s) Information
 My names is Geoffrey and, am a beginner in software development.